 This post explains what you need to cover in your Data Protection Policy and provides a free model policy for you to download and use.
 As with all of our data protection resources, this post comes with the important caveat that we are not lawyers!
 We support small charities with practical no-nonsense guides to communicating well online.
 So these resources should save you a lot of time but it’s prudent to get a lawyer to check them over too.

-We recommend reading this post in full to get the best out of the template.
+Before downloading the data protection policy template we recommend reading this post in full to get the best out of the template.

 What is a Data Protection Policy and why do I need one?

 A good policy makes it clear how your organisation plans to go about dealing with a certain issue.
 In this case, the issue is data and the policy should make it clear how your organisation will deal with data so that it complies with the legal requirements contained in the GDPR.